SIDDHIGAWALI/Real-Time-Sign-Language-Detection-Using-Deep-Learning/README.md

 The project uses image/landmark-based datasets containing various sign language gestures.
 Custom datasets can also be added easily.

 🚀 Future Enhancements
-Deploy as a web or mobile application
+Deploy as a web or mobile application<br>

-Expand to full sentence-level sign recognition
+Expand to full sentence-level sign recognition<br>
 Add support for more sign languages